dispersionlab/gitShow2/reflections.md

 >Build a rhythmic pattern using the highlighted controls - culminating in noise morphing into tone.

+A low winding sound pulsates in the left.
+3 or so pulses of that winding sound begin prior to a slowly alternating low reverberation pulsates on the right.
+As they slowly rise in amplitude, period after period, 19 seconds in, appears a sort of chime on the right, blending in with the reverb.
+That chime gets louder, but its pitch changes back to a lower reverb, but still with higher amplitude.

 ><img src="https://i.imgur.com/PRBBGu9.png">

 >Lfo-1 freq results in speed changes.<br/>